-The terminal interface can be accessed via the serial port for configuration of the basic settings of the SVxx41HDIE.
-While not intended to be a substitute for the Web interface, it does allow you to configure some of the same functions.
+The terminal interface can be accessed via the serial port for configuration of the basic settings of the CABCONS1716I.
+While not intended to be a substitute for the Web interface, it does allow you to configure similar functions.
 The menu list below describes the options that can be modified through the terminal interface.

-Note that you must use the ${\bf W}$ option to confirm and apply any changes made before you exit the terminal session.
+Note that you must use the W option to confirm and apply any changes made before you exit the terminal session.

-Accessing the VNC Interface
+The VNC Interface